 This family-oriented, short-term unit treats patients from preschool through 16 for a variety of emotional, behavioral and developmental disorders, including childhood depression, suicidal ideation, psychoses, eating disorders, learning disabilities, dual medical/psychiatric diagnoses, and family relationship problems.
 Nurses in this unit work with a variety of other health care professionals, including milieu therapists, psychiatrists, psychologists, social workers, clinical educators, recreation/occupational therapists and speech therapists to provide comprehensive services to emotionally disturbed children and their families.

 The Vascular Access Team consists of nurses who specialize in peripheral intravascular (PIV) and central line (CVC) therapy.
-The team is available 24 hours a day, 7 days a week to all departments house-wide both inpatient and outpatient.
+The team is available 24 hours a day, 7 days a week to all departments house-wide, both inpatient and outpatient.
 The team provides expertise in initiating and maintaining vascular access.
-The team starts PIVs, provides dressing care for central or peripheral lines, performs CVC repairs, performs blood draws, accesses and discontinues HD catheters, and teaches/trains other professionals in vascular access skills.
-The team is also skilled and equipped to start PIVs via ultrasound.
+The team starts PIVs, performs venous and arterial blood draws, is skilled and equipped to start PIVs via ultrasound, and is trained on inserting long PIVs and midlines.
+In addition, the team provides dressing care for central and peripheral lines, is consulted on various CVC-related issues like performing CVC repairs, accessing HD catheters, accessing venous ports, and discontinuing CVCs.
+The team also teaches/trains other professionals in vascular access skills.

 Outpatient services encompasses more than 40 pediatric specialties including such services as hematology, oncology, cardiology, orthopedics, endocrinology, gastroenterology, medical, ophthalmology, allergy, and neurology.
 Nurses in the outpatient department treat a variety of patients and are involved in health supervision, family education, and promotion of continuity of care for a culturally and socioeconomically diverse patient population.
 Outpatient nursing staff members collaborate with the medical staff and other members of the health care team in coordinating care for both well and chronically ill children.